Armok628/csl2/README.md

 2. Use the `STACK(cname,argc)` macro after the function definition to generate a stack-based function.
 3. Use the `INIT(lispname,cname)` macro in the init function to make the function available.

+See source.c for a heavily annotated example.
-See core.c for examples.
-See arith.c for more examples (and a ton of lazy macros).
+See core.c for more complex examples.
+See arith.c for even more examples (and a ton of lazy macros).

 ##### Memory management guidelines for new built-in functions: